MicrosoftDocs/cpp-docs/docs/standard-library/leap-second-class.md

 Microsoft C++ supports the `leap_second` class starting in Visual Studio 2019 version 16.10.
 The `leap_second` class is a C++20 feature.
 The [`/std:c++latest`](../build/reference/std-specify-language-standard-version.md) compiler option is required.

 An international standards body specifies when new leap seconds should be accounted for.
-A database of these changes was added starting in Windows 10 version 1809 and Windows Server 2022.
+A database of these changes was added starting in Windows 10 version 1809 and later, and Windows Server 2019 and later.

 **Namespace:** `std::chrono`